evan-007/pair-program/README.md

   Move sidekiq sinatra app to secure place! https://github.com/seuros/capistrano-sidekiq/wiki !!!!

+Don't let users create new languages on signup form!

 Pagination url params, `?page=1`.
 Pagination should happen on server and not client?

-Friends List in client is buggy: some profile links return 404???
+Friends List in client is buggy: some profile links return 404??

 put in linode